Grand Marais, MN: Weekend Away

 Along the harbor, the Gunflint Tavern is a local institution open year round and offering a diverse menu of soups and chili, southwest inspired entrees like tamales and enchiladas, seafood, burgers, sandwiches, burritos and homemade pizzas.
 The Tavern offers a dozen microbrews and more than 30 specialty beers and wines.
 Open late, the Tavern also features live music.

 Another favorite is Sven & Ole’s, offering some of the best pizza on the North Shore.
-For breakfast, try The Pie Place, or seasonal World’s Best Donuts, serving fresh, homemade donuts seasonally since 1969.
+World’s Best Donuts has served fresh, homemade donuts seasonally since 1969.

 Where to Stay